Stateful vs. Stateless Blockchain Contracts

 A direct 1:1 example of a lightweight contract similar to the above Ethereum contract is not feasible since in Ardor all you need in order to change token balance is invoke the transferAsset API, so let’s look into another example to see how this works.

-This simplistic Hello World example (which happens to span 30 lines of code as well) demonstrates how an Ardor lightweight contract can modify the state of the blockchain by sending a message transaction without keeping any internal state.
+This simplistic Hello World example demonstrates how an Ardor lightweight contract can modify the state of the blockchain by sending a message transaction without keeping any internal state.

 Since there is no shared data stored in the HelloWorld contract, it is obvious that many HelloWorld contract instances can execute in parallel without causing any concurrency related problems or Ethereum like race conditions.